-Application controls - debt data validation.
 After determining that the general controls operate effectively, the SAI is ready to test the application controls.
-Data are tested over accounting applications in order to assure that all transactions are authorized, recorded, and processed accurately and on a timely basis.
+Data are tested over accounting applications in order to assure that all transactions are authorised, recorded and processed accurately and on a timely basis.
 Application controls relate to the transactions and standing data pertaining to each computer-based system and are therefore specific to each such application.
 They may consist of manual procedures carried out by users (user controls), or automated procedures and controls performed by the computer software, as shown in Figure 11.